synth-inc/onit/README.md

 ## 🎯 Why Onit?

-We built Onit based on three core beliefs:
+We are building Onit based on these core beliefs:

-1. **Universal Access:** AI assistants should be accessible from anywhere on your computer, not just in browsers or specific apps
+1. **Universal Access:** AI assistants should be accessible from anywhere on your computer, not just in browsers or specific apps.
-2. **Provider Freedom:** Users should have the choice between model providers (Anthropic, OpenAI, xAI, etc.), not be locked into a single provider
+2. **Provider Freedom:** Users should have the choice between models and model providers (Anthropic, OpenAI, xAI, etc.) and not be locked into a single provider.
-3. **Local First:** Local mode should always be an option
+3. **Local First:** AI is _much_ more useful with access to your data.
+But that doesn't count for much if you have to upload personal files to an untrusted server first.
+Onit will always provide options for local processing.
+No personal data will leave your computer without explicit approval.
+4. **Customizability:** Onit is your assistant.
+You should be able to configure it to your liking.
+5. **Extensibility:** Onit should allow the community to build and share extensions, making it more useful for everyone.

 ## ✨ Features

 - **🤖 Local Mode:** Chat with any model running locally on Ollama - no internet required
 - **🔄 Multi-Provider Support:** Toggle between top models from OpenAI, Anthropic, and xAI
 - **📜 History:** Access previous chats through history view or up/down arrow shortcuts
-- **🕶️ Incognito Mode:** Chat without storing history
 - **⌨️ Customizable Shortcuts:** Choose your hotkey to launch the chat window
-  - Default: `Command+O`
+  - Default: `Command+U`
-  - Incognito: `Command+Shift+O`
+  - Incognito: `Command+Shift+U`
 - **📎 File Upload:** Add context through images or files (with drag & drop support)

 ## 🛠️ Technical Details